Jamar Fletcher

-Jamar Mondell Israel (born Jamar Mondell Fletcher; August 28, 1979) is an American former professional football cornerback who played in the National Football League (NFL) for eight seasons.
+Jamar Mondell Israel (born Jamar Mondell Fletcher; August 28, 1979) is an American former professional football player who was a cornerback in the National Football League (NFL) for eight seasons.
 He played college football for the Wisconsin Badgers and was a two-time All-American selection.
 He was selected by the Miami Dolphins in the first round of the 2001 NFL draft, and he also played for the San Diego Chargers, Detroit Lions, Houston Texans and Cincinnati Bengals.

 Early life

 Fletcher was born in St. Louis, Missouri.
 He played high school football for Hazelwood East High School in St. Louis.
 Jamar was a key part of the team's success with starting rotation at split end / flanker, but also saw duties at quarterback, cornerback, and both kickoff and punt return as a specialist.
 Fletcher had (11) touchdowns and over (750) yards of total offense during his junior season.
 Hazelwood East Spartans went 14-0 winning the 1995 Missouri 5A State Championship, and finished ranked in the USA Today's Super 25 top high-school football teams in the nation.
 The team featured (4) future NFL players: Jamar Fletcher, Bryan Fletcher, Reggie Germany and Mike Young.

 During the 1996 season, Fletcher was moved to starting quarterback, cornerback, and return specialist.
 He passed for 1,600+ yards with (19) touchdowns, rushed for 1,200+ yards with (26) touchdowns, (2) punt returns for touchdowns, (2) kickoff returns for touchdowns, and secured a team and Suburban North Conference leading (7) interceptions during his senior season.
 Fletcher was a 2-year letterman on varsity for the Spartans during the 1995 and 1996 seasons, which resulted in 22 - 2 record.
 Fletcher was a 3-star prospect recruited by: Indiana, Iowa, University Louisiana-Lafayette, Kansas, Kansas State, Miami-Ohio, Missouri, Minnesota, and Wisconsin.